SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Research_Materials/Methodology.md

 | Cost         | 8%     |

 ## Weighting Justification
-Security was prioritized due to its critical role in protecting home networks and data.
-Performance and usability were included based on their impact on consumer satisfaction, while cost considerations were included with lower weight to reflect long-term value without compromising security.
+Security was prioritized due to its critical role in protecting data.
+Performance and usability were included based on their impact on satisfaction, while cost is included with lower weight to reflect value.

 ## Data Sources
-Due to the lack of physical access to devices, all scoring is based on:
+Because of the lack of physical access to devices, all scoring is based on:
 - Official ISP and manufacturer documentation
-- Public vulnerability databases (e.g., CVE records)
+- Public vulnerability databases
 - Third-party benchmark reviews
-- User-reported performance from forums (used cautiously)
+- User reported performance from forums

 ## Limitations
 - Certain internal security features could not be verified (e.g., secure boot)